RMCQueensland/HOLayout-Schematic-diagrams/README.md

-# Schematic wiring diagrams for the HO layout Lower Deck
+# Schematic wiring diagrams for the HO layout